Azure-Samples/azure-edge-extensions-aio-environments/README.md

 Azure Monitoring resources like Log Analytics and Grafana are created by the **Build Monitoring** pipeline.
 This workflow is automatically triggered by the **Build VM** pipeline but you have the chance to manually run it as well.
 You can also run the **Build Monitoring** workflow manually to create monitoring resources for an existing cluster.

+> Note: This pipeline will skip installing the azuremonitor-extension for arc-clusters if the provided cluster is not found

 <img src='images/build-monitoring.png' width='25%' height='25%'>

 #### Grafana Dashboard